Sexuality and Singleness: Godly Answers in a Confusing World

 Singles might say, “But we don’t have a ‘legal outlet’ for our sexual desires or for the powers that rage in these human bodies!
 What are we to do?!”
 This is an excellent question and needs to be addressed with biblical wisdom that is Christ-centric and shared with a compassionate tone of heart.
 It is true that those of us who are unmarried embodied souls still have sexual desires.

 A gospel-drenched, Christ-centric view of our sexuality, however, gives great enabling hope on this point!
 We are not held captive to our bodies or to our sexual desires.
-Godly unmarried chastity, like many spiritual disciplines of abstinence, involves something normal and natural being abstained from.
+Godly unmarried chastity, like many spiritual disciplines of abstinence, involves abstaining from something normal and natural.
 Chastity for the unmarried person is a kind of fast, and it may be a very looong fast.
 Winner’s thoughts here are encouraging: “…the unmarried Christian who practices chastity refrains from sex to remember that God desires your person, your body, more than any man or woman ever will.
 With all aspects of ascetic living, one does not avoid or refrain from something for the sake of rejecting it, but for the sake of something else.
 In this case, one refrains from sex with someone other than one’s spouse for the sake of union with Christ’s body.
 That union is the fruit of chastity” (Real Sex, p.
 129).

 What of our emotional desires?
 Do singles need to also be wise about the emotional intimacy they extend and pursue with others?
 Yes, but again this is an area where the married also need to practice wisdom and caution in their relationships (including some gender ones!) with those who are not their spouse.
 What I am not saying is that we shy away from revealing ourselves emotionally to each other.
 What I am saying is that the way we reveal, express, and share our emotional selves is also to be guarded.
 Ask if the goal of the particular relationship is oriented toward the self or love of God and others.
 I have found that a top “Jesus replacement” in my life is emotional comfort and feeling good about myself.
 This aspect of my own heart’s being prone to wander has led to some very unholy, emotional attachments with women and a few men, too.